 For various reasons, many of us find it easier to love others than to love ourselves.
 Sometimes we’re truly quite awful to ourselves.
 We subject ourselves to a harsh inner critic, unhealthy relationships, toxic substances, and self-mutilation.
 I know how easy it is to dwell on your own perceived inadequacies.

-But regardless of the reasons for your lack of self-love, it's time to start caring for yourself and treating yourself with the love you deserve.
-Instead of being selfish, as many fear, this self-love is a blueprint that shows others how to love you.
+But regardless of the reasons for your lack of self-love, it’s time to start caring for yourself and treating yourself with the same love that you give to others.

 22 Ways to love yourself